 Verizon is the #2 US telecom services provider overall after AT&T, but it holds the top spot in wireless services ahead of rival AT&T Mobility.
 The company's core mobile business, Verizon Wireless, is primarily retail and serves 108 million customers.
 (Verizon Wireless was a joint venture with Vodafone until 2014, when Verizon bought out Vodafone's stake for $130 billion.)
 Verizon's wireline unit, with more than 19 million landline accounts, provides local telephone, long-distance, Internet access, and digital TV services to residential and wholesale customers.
 In addition, Verizon offers a wide range of telecom, managed network, and IT services to commercial and government clients in more than 150 countries.
-Verizon moved to expand its video and advertising capabilities in a deal, announced in May 2015, to buy AOL for $4.4 billion.
+Verizon moved to expand its video and advertising capabilities with the acquisition of AOL for $4.4 billion in mid-2015.

 The company's Verizon Wireless segment account for 69% of revenue.
 It operates one of the most extensive wireless networks in the US and the largest fourth-generation LTE and third-generation Evolution—Data Optimized (EV-DO) networks.
 The 4G LTE network covers more than 98% of the US population.